What’s your plan?

 There are different types of abortion procedures.
 The type of procedure you have is determined by how many weeks pregnant you are.

-Abortion is a medical procedure that does involve risks and there are many emotional factors to be considered as well.
 You should be fully informed and have a strong support team in place.
-The following are some important questions that should be a part of your planning.
-At Woman to Woman a trained advocate will walk beside you every step of the way, helping you to get answers to all of these questions.
+At Woman to Woman a trained advocate will walk beside you every step of the way, helping you to get answers to all of your questions.

 What are my options?